vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 Note that it’s `off` by default.
 If given a `string`, it will be displayed as a prefix (default value: `Last Updated`).

 ::: warning
   Since `lastUpdated` is based on `git`, you can only use it in a `git` repository.
-Also, since the timestamp used comes from the git commit, it will display only after a first commit for a given page, and update only on subsequent commits of that page.
+Also, since the timestamp used comes from the git commit, it will display only after a first commit for a given page, and update only on ensuing commits of that page.
 :::